ozolotareva/unpast_paper/README.md

 # DESMOND2

 DESMOND2 is a novel method for identification of differentially expressed biclusters in gene expression matrix.
-It searches for sets of genes up- or down-regulated in subsets of samples:
+It searches for gene sets up- or down-regulated in subsets of samples:

 ![alt text](./poster/DESMOND2_steps2.png)